Hyperspectral Systems Increase Imaging Capabilities

 Hyperspectral imaging is the process of scanning and displaying an image within a section of the electromagnetic spectrum.
 To create an image the eye can see, the energy levels of a target are color-coded and then mapped in layers.
 This set of images provides specific information about the way an object transmits, reflects, or absorbs energy in various wavelengths.

 Using this procedure, the unique spectral characteristics of an object can be revealed by plotting its energy levels at specific wavelengths on a line graph.
 This creates a unique curve, or signature.
-This signature can reveal valuable information otherwise undetectable by the human eye, such as fingerprints or contamination of groundwater
+This signature can reveal valuable information otherwise undetectable by the human eye, such as fingerprints or contamination of groundwater or food.

 Originally, NASA used multispectral imaging for extensive mapping and remote sensing of the Earth’s surface.
 In 1972, NASA launched the Earth Resources Technology Satellite, later called Landsat 1.
 It had the world’s first Earth observation satellite sensor—a multispectral scanner—that provided information about the Earth’s surface in the visible and near-infrared regions.
 Like hyperspectral imaging, multispectral imaging records measurements of reflected energy.
 However, multispectral imaging consists of just a few measurements, while hyperspectral imaging consists of hundreds to thousands of measurements for every pixel in the scene.